 When you offer such a vast service, you expect some sort of help system, and Fasthosts do provide one by clicking on the magnifying glass icon at the bottom of the page.
 This leads you to a pretty long 162-page PDF.
 Unfortunately, it seemed to be out of date, or referred to a different service, as all the screenshots we looked at showed an interface which bore no relation to the one we were reviewing.
 As a result, this help feature wasn’t particularly helpful, and we hope that since they’ve been made aware of this, it’ll be fixed shortly.

-Fasthosts feels like a good website builder, and offers a lot of potential, from basic pages, to blogging and e-commerce.
+Fasthosts is an established web hosting company that offers a good website builder, and offers a lot of potential, from basic pages, to blogging and e-commerce.
 There are however some limitations which can really annoy potential clients, depending on their needs, like image formatting, and shipping rates.

 However, if your needs are simple and you can get around some of the frustrations which would hopefully be ironed out in time, you can create an effective website extremely fast.
 Drag and drop the sections you need, customise the interface, add videos and sell products.
 Everything just works.

 - We've also highlighted the best website builders in this roundup